hunterkepley/pi-hole-setup-guide/README.md

 Logging queries takes up a LOT of resources on an rpi.
 I recommend turning it off once youre in a good spot and are happy with what is blocked/what is not.
 You can always re-enable this later.
 In my personal setup, I have one RPi doing logging + the main workload, and a Pi Zero for doing the work it can't with logging disabled.

+You can still see queries, it just won't save logs from what I can tell.

 At the end of the day, it's all about what fits your setup.
 I'm going to use a 3rd and 4th eventually for other projects, and may use some of the resources on the Zero for communication between those 2.